hbctraining/Intro-to-ChIPseq-flipped/lessons/06_peak_calling_macs.md

 $ cd ~/chipseq_workshop/results/
 ```

 Since we only created a filtered BAM file for a single sample, **we will use the BAM files we have generated for you**.
-Rather than copying them over, we will have you point to them within your command:
+Rather than copying them over, we will have you point to them within your peak calling command.

 ### MACS2 parameters